Data Risk Management: Framework, Assessment & Strategies

 Step 6: Measure and refine

-Track metrics including domains detected, takedown success rates, time from detection to takedown, and credential exposures linked to phishing.
-Use this data to identify gaps in coverage and prioritize improvements.
+Track metrics including domains detected, takedown success rates, and credential exposures linked to phishing.
+Use this data to identify gaps in coverage.

 Phishing tactics evolve constantly.
 What works today may not detect tomorrow’s techniques.
-Regular review ensures your monitoring keeps pace with attacker innovation.
+Regular review ensures your monitoring keeps pace.

-The tools covered here range from free open-source options like dnstwist to full-featured enterprise platforms.
-The right choice depends on your organization’s size, technical capacity, and risk profile.
-Small teams can start with free tools and grow into managed services as needs expand.
+The tools covered here range from open-source options like dnstwist to enterprise platforms with automated takedowns.
+The right choice depends on your size, technical capacity, and risk profile.

 Whatever phishing protection software you select, the key is proactive monitoring.
-Catching a phishing domain days before the campaign launches gives your security team time to respond.
+Catching a phishing domain days before the campaign launches gives you time to respond.
 Discovering it after credentials are stolen only enables damage control.

-For organizations concerned about what happens when phishing attacks succeed, check your exposure to see if employee or customer credentials have already appeared in dark web datasets.
+If you’re concerned about what happens when phishing attacks succeed, check your exposure to see if credentials have already appeared in dark web datasets.

 Risk Management Data Security Best Practices